You're in the Picture: Satirical apology

-There's nothing here, except the orchestra and myself...
-We have a creed tonight, and the creed is honesty....
-Last week we did a show that laid the biggest bomb—it would make the H-bomb look like a two-inch salute.
+"Ladies and gentlemen, I, uh, think you'll notice that there is no panel tonight.
+As a matter of fact there's nothing here, except the orchestra and myself.
+I'd like to modify that there is one other thing: we have a creed tonight, and the creed is 'honesty is the best policy'. [...]
+And the premise is this: last week we did a show called You're in the Picture, that laid, without a doubt, the biggest bomb.
+I'm telling you, friends, that I've seen bombs in my day.
+This would make the H-bomb look like a two-inch salute!"

 — Jackie Gleason begins his apology for You're in the Picture.

 The debut of You're in the Picture received negative reviews across the board.

 The following Friday (January 27), instead of the game, the broadcast—still identified on-screen with a title card stating You're in the Picture—consisted of Gleason sitting alone in a chair on the now-bare stage apologizing for the previous week's show.
 Stating that the series failed because of "the intangibles of show business," Gleason also noted that more than three hundred combined years' worth of show business experience had been involved in the production.

 Gleason commented that the program "laid, without a doubt, the biggest bomb in history," adding that it "would make the H-Bomb look like a two-inch salute."
 Acknowledging the critics, he also stated that, "You don't have to be Alexander Graham Bell to pick up the phone and find out it's dead."

 He included some topical remarks in the opening moments of the apology, joking that he had been set to go watch the Los Angeles Open golf tournament that was held on January 8, 1961.
 Gleason implied that it would have been more enjoyable to watch Arnold Palmer struggle on the 18th hole at Rancho Park where Palmer took a 12, or that Gleason could have gone on a cruise on a Portuguese ship and been spared from hosting the show, referencing the Santa Maria hijacking.